fullctl/docs.fullctl.com/docs/ixctl/Create-an-IX.md

 The name of the new exchange will appear in the header menu.
    ![](img/addmember.png)
-In the (new) empty IX space, a Route Server or Member can be added.
+In the (new) empty IX space, a Member can be added.